domsbytes/JS30/README.md

 # JS30
-30 Day Vanilla JS Challenge by Wes Bos
+30 Day Vanilla JS Challenge by Wes Bos.
+Try it out at https://JavaScript30.com